lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 system
   A string that describes the build system used by this software project.
-Possible values are "scala" (specific to build the Scala project), "sbt", "ivy", and "assemble".
+Possible values are "scala" (specific to build the Scala project), "sbt", "ivy", "aether", and "assemble".
 Additional mechanisms will be added soon (Maven support is in the works).
 If unspecified, "sbt" is used.

 uri
   A string pointing to the source repository for this project.
 It can be git-based (if the uri begins